rbanffy/3270font/README.md

 I fear GitHub's pull-request mechanism may not be very FontForge-friendly.
-If you want to contribute (there are a lot of missing glyphs, such as the APL set and most non-latin alphabets which most likely were never built into 3270 terminals), the best workflow would be to make add the encoding slots (if needed), add/make the changes, reencode it in "Unicode, Full", compact it and validate it.
-Check if the `git diff` command gives out something sensible (does not change things you didn't intend to) and make a pull request.
+If you want to contribute (there are a lot of missing glyphs, such as most non-latin alphabets which most likely were never built into 3270 terminals), the best workflow would probably be to add the encoding slots (if needed), add/make the changes, remove the unchanged glyphs and save it as a different file.
 If, in doubt, get in touch and we will figure out how to do it right.

+In order to generate the sample image and the grids for FontForge, you'll need a Python 3 environment with PIL or pillow installed.
+The requirements.txt file lists everything you need to do it.

 Known problems
 --------------